Kubernetes StatefulSet - Examples & Best Practices

 kubectl get svc

-#Create a Client for MySQL
+Create a Client for MySQL

-If you want to access MySQL, then you will need a MySQL client tool.
+To access MySQL, you will need a MySQL client tool.
 Deploy a MySQL client using the following manifest code:

 Save the code using the file name mysql-client.yaml and execute using the following command: